loopwerk/loopwerk.io/content/articles/2025-11-15-coolify-docker-layer-caching.md

 If layer caching is broken, your next-best tool is BuildKit cache mounts.

 Cache mounts provide persistent storage that commands can reuse between builds, even when their layers must be re-run.
-They don’t skip commands, but they make the commands faster by avoiding repetitive downloads.
+They don't skip commands, but they make the commands faster by avoiding repetitive downloads.

 I modified my Dockerfile to use cache mounts for my package managers: